-a The fw+ index was statistically insignificant using GFN1-xTB, but the results above are presented for completeness.
+a The fw+ index was statistically insignificant using GFN1-xTB or GFN1-xTB//GFN-FF, but the results above are presented for completeness.

 One shortcoming in this data set is that tetrasubstituted alkenes are not represented.
-While there may be examples of tetrasubstituted alkenes that are epoxidized by P450s, our review of the literature failed to uncover any, and some literature suggests that tetrasubstituted alkenes are too sterically crowded to undergo epoxidation in a P450.43 Even electron-rich peroxo ligated iron porphyrin catalysts, that may not have the same steric limitations as an enzyme active site, are unable to oxidize tetramethylethylene to the corresponding epoxide.44 As with any predictive modeling approach, care should be given to assess the appropriateness of the model for systems of interest.
+While there may be examples of tetrasubstituted alkenes that are epoxidized by P450s, our review of the literature failed to uncover any, and some literature suggests that tetrasubstituted alkenes are too sterically crowded to undergo epoxidation in a P450.49 Even peroxo ligated iron porphyrin catalysts, that may not have the same steric limitations as an enzyme active site, are unable to oxidize tetramethylethylene to the corresponding epoxide.50 As with any predictive modeling approach, care should be given to assess the appropriateness of the model for systems of interest.

+Further Validation

+To that end, we further tested our approach by examining the compounds in Figure 9 using GFN2-xTB and GFN2-xTB//GFN-FF.
+These eight compounds were selected as they are either known substrates of CYP101A1 (Figure 9A) that undergo epoxidation as well as electron-rich and/or sterically crowded alkenes.
+Zero-point corrected potential energy barriers were computed at the B3LYP/Wachters+f (Fe)/TZVP//B3LYP/LACVP** level of theory on the quartet surface, with the relative zero taken as the separated substrate and Compound 1 model.
+To estimate the barrier for these eight compounds, a multiple linear regression model was trained on all 36 compounds in Figure 2.

+Figure 9 Validation compounds.
+The CYP101A1 substrates are known to undergo epoxidation, while the remaining compounds were considered to probe the limitations of the approach herein.

+Table 4.
+DFT-computed and MLR-predicted epoxidation barriers (in kcal/mol) for validation compounds in Figure 9.